jpgsantos/Subcellular_workflow/Docs/Matlab.rst

-MATLAB&trade; code
+MATLAB U+2122 code
 ===========

-The MATLAB&trade; section of this workflow has been developed to facilitate model building and rapid iteration between different versions of a model.
+The MATLAB U+2122 section of this workflow has been developed to facilitate model building and rapid iteration between different versions of a model.
 Here we describe how the code that we developed for this purpose works.

 This documentation is divided in: